5 Tips for Managing Money While Travelling

 3. Compare ATM and Bank Fees in the Country

 Countries have more than one banking option usually and the fees will vary in each country too.
 Check the country you are travelling to and the ATM plus banking fees for each.

-As an example, we found BSP to be the cheapest in the Solomon Islands.
+As an example, we found BSP to be the cheapest in the Solomon Islands and Vanuatu.
 Their ATM withdrawal fee was lower than ANZ and Bredbank but always do your own research.

 Check the exchange rates of those banks too though.
 If you are withdrawing a large amount and the exchange rate is better with one of the other banks, a slightly higher ATM fee might work out cheaper overall.

 4. Credit Cards

 One of the major benefits of credit cards is insurance and protection.
 Unauthorised transactions can usually be sorted easier.

 If they get stolen you can cancel there, unlike cash which once it’s gone, there is nothing you can do.